sonic-net/DASH/documentation/dataplane/dash-bmv2-data-plane-app.md

   FLOW-DELETE hint and forwarded to data-plane app.
 - Flow Age-out

+  Data-plane app can help the data plane implement the flow age-out mechanism by bridging the gap in the current data plane engine - bmv2.
-  In flow lookup stage, if packet hits one flow, it will refresh flow timestamp.
+  For example, in flow lookup stage, if packet hits one flow, pipeline may refresh flow timestamp via p4 extern function.
 Data-plane app periodically scans flow table and check if flow is timed out according to (current timestamp - flow timestamp) vs idle timeout value.

 ### 3.2.
 HA
 - Inline flow replication